khetansarvesh/GNN/README.md

   Graphs made using text data only.

 - <ins> Multimodal Graphs </ins> :
-  Graphs made using different types of data e.g. text data / image data / numerical data
+  Graphs made using different types of data e.g. text data / image data / numerical data.
+You can simply convert text to its numerical representation and image to its numerical representation using any embedding model of that modal.
+This will convert out graph into numerical graph and then we can use techniques discussed there to proceed further.

 # 2. Downstream Tasks
 - Non Generative / Supervised Downstream Tasks